 A Woman and her Farmer

-Ayako Gordon met Katsumi Taki at the University District Farmers Market in Seattle in 2008, both Japan natives who shared a love for conscientiously farmed produce and cooking that could also reflect their heritage.
-Steamed sunshine kabocha, chiso and vinegar pickled apricots, the distinctly sweet Japanese cucumbers sliced and ready for sampling - the produce that nourished this friendship was those of nostalgia, the childhood meals with family.
-In the summer of 2009, Ayako & Family emerged in the summer of 2009, since then partnering exclusively with Mair Farm-Taki in Yakima, Washington to introduce both heritage and heirloom plum varieties to our signature hexagonal jar of preserves.
+Ayako Gordon met Katsumi Taki at the University District Farmers Market in Seattle in 2008, both Japanese immigrants who shared a love for conscientiously farmed produce and cooking that could also reflect their heritage.
+Steamed sunshine kabocha, chiso and vinegar pickled apricots, the distinctly sweet Japanese cucumbers sliced and ready for sampling - the produce that nourished this friendship was fueled by nostalgia.
+Ayako & Family emerged in the summer of 2009, since then partnering exclusively with Mair Farm-Taki in Yakima, Washington to introduce both heritage and heirloom plum varieties to our signature hexagonal jar of preserves.

 "If I ever have a question about the produce, I always go to Taki San first.
 And when he gives me an answer, I just follow that.
 Because I never doubt what he does.
 I can just trust him one hundred percent and that's a beautiful thing." - Ayako Gordon, Founder

 Mair Farm-Taki is a Japanese-owned and operated Certified Organic farm in Wapato, Washington in the Yakima region.
-Kastumi Taki acquired the 36-acre Mair farmstead in the 1970's, converting the property to an all organic farmstead.
 Century-old orchards, walnut trees, over a dozen varieties of wild, heritage and heirloom plums make the farm.
-As an ex-biologist and agriculturalist, Taki san is dedicated to growing both unique and memory rich produce, such as the Water Balloon Plum, named after its plumpness, and the Italian Plum, which grows in the backyards of Pacific Northwest City Dwellers.
+As an ex-biologist and agriculturalist, Taki is dedicated to growing both unique and memory rich produce, such as the Water Balloon Plum, named after its plumpness, and the Italian Plum, which grows in the backyards of Pacific Northwest City Dwellers.
 Each year, Taki introduces new plum varieties to the farm through cuttings of wild plums in his region grafted with those on the farm.
 We are honored to share these hybrid varieties through our Farm Exclusive collection.